nluu175/backlog-server/README.md

 - Review the ManyToMany in Backlog table (currently working fine)
 - Add transaction
 - Add pagination
+- Add favourite to a backlog
+- User can add friend

 - Suggest game to play (in library)
 - Suggest game to buy?